 During this financial year Sovereign Housing intends to further expand the steps it takes to combat modern slavery and human trafficking as follows:

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the current financial year ending 31st March 2018.
+Further development of the Supplier Relationship Management programme (SRM) across the business and our supply chain, will see periodic checks to ensure the Modern Slavery declaration is updated and we collaboratively work with suppliers to understand any supply chain pressures so as to deliver the most efficient, best value service for our residents and our business as a whole.
+This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year ending 31st March 2020.

 Did you find this useful?